Tablets and e-book Readers

 Pros.

 In standby mode (press a button on the edge), connection to your WiFi is instantaneous.
 That is a big plus over starting a PC these days.
-Even from the OFF mode it is just a mater of seconds.
+Even from the Switched off mode it is just a mater of seconds.
 But Standby takes little power so many people will switch to that between uses.
 In any case it returns to Standby if not used for a while.

 The speaker is excellent.
 I am completely deaf without my cochlear implant but find this speaker better than most radios or TV.
 Using the BBC iPlayer app I still use subtitles but really could manage without.